On-Page SEO Essentials

 Topical Authority

-Topical authority refers to how search engines perceive your website's expertise and credibility within specific subject areas.
-It's built over time by publishing content on related topics within your niche.
-When you hit particular keywords on your page the search engines begin to recognize your site as a reliable resource in that domain.
-This authority doesn't transfer easily across unrelated topics—a site known for fitness content won't automatically rank well for financial advice.
-Instead, topical authority works best when you focus on a core subject and its naturally related subtopics, creating a cohesive content ecosystem that signals expertise to both search engines and users.
-The stronger your topical authority, the better your chances of ranking for competitive keywords within that subject area.
+Topical authority refers to what search engines think your website has expertise and credibility in.
+It's built by publishing content on related topics within your niche and getting backlinks with your keyword anchor text in them.
+This authority doesn't transfer easily across unrelated topics — a site known for fitness content won't automatically rank well for financial advice.
+Instead, topical authority works best when you focus on a core subject and its naturally related subtopics, creating a cohesive topical map.
+The stronger your topical authority, the better your chances of ranking for competitive keywords within that niche.

 Writing the Content